-He's tripped a booby trap and tripped over business ventures, but always has kept moving into the fight and come out on the other side looking for a new challenge.
+Bob Parsons has tripped a booby trap and tripped over business ventures, but always has kept moving into the fight and come out on the other side looking for a new challenge.

-"I can remember arriving on that hill in the middle of nowhere," Parsons commented.
-"The night prior, the squad I was newly assigned to had been ambushed and most of them were killed.
+"I can remember arriving on that hill in the middle of nowhere," Parsons said.
+"The night prior, the squad I was newly assigned to had been ambushed, and most of them were killed.
 It wasn't that moment I got afraid.
-Later that night I sat on this wall of an old French fort and looked into this valley and thought " this is it -- I'm going to die here and I accepted that and from then on I was OK."
+Later that night, I sat on the wall of an old French fort and looked into this valley and thought, 'This is it.
+I'm going to die here and I accepted that, and from then on, I was OK.'"

 Parsons then did something that he uses to this day.